 - Ensure your gas appliances vent correctly.
 Horizontal pipes prevent carbon monoxide from leaking in cases of incorrectly fitted joints.

 While following these best practices can help you prevent carbon monoxide leaks, there are no guarantee leaks will not occur.
 Purchasing a carbon monoxide detector should still be your priority, as these are your family’s first line of defense against CO in the air.

 Related Article: Carbon Monoxide Detector Maintenance & Replacement Guide

 Install a Carbon Monoxide Detector From Wayne Alarm Systems Today

 Carbon monoxide leaks aren’t something you can afford to take lightly when your family’s health is on the line.
-As one of MA’s top security and alarm companies, Wayne Alarm Systems has been keeping homes and businesses safe for over 50 years.
-We take pride in informing, protecting and providing peace of mind to our clients through our unwavering commitment and steadfast accountability.
+As one of MA’s top security and alarm companies, Wayne Alarm Systems has kept homes and businesses safe for over 50 years.
+We take pride in informing, protecting, and providing peace of mind to our clients through our unwavering commitment and steadfast accountability.
 Contact us or get a free quote today to get one step closer to keeping your home or business safe from the “silent killer.”